Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Singular set and Morse index in dimensions at least

-With these definitions in place, one can check that Theorem \ref{noconcentration} holds for $n+1=8$, replacing $\lambda$ by $2$ in the statement.
-The proof is the same, but instead of using the curvature bounds of Schoen-Simon in dimensions $3$ to $7$, we use their sheeting theorem as in the proof of Lemma \ref{aroundtheworld}.
-As a consequence, the analogue of Corollary \ref{sotechnical} also holds true, as well as Proposition \ref{triplybis}, Proposition \ref{doublybis}, and Corollary \ref{C:counting} (always replacing $\lambda$ by $2$).
+\begin{proof} The proof is the same as Theorem \ref{noconcentration}, but instead of using the curvature bounds of Schoen-Simon in dimensions $3$ to $7$, we use their sheeting theorem as in the proof of Lemma \ref{aroundtheworld}. \end{proof}